MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-cxrreportgen.md

     > For deployment to a self-hosted managed compute, you must have enough quota in your subscription.
 If you don't have enough quota available, you can use our temporary quota access by selecting the option **I want to use shared quota and I acknowledge that this endpoint will be deleted in 168 hours.**
 - Select __Deploy__.

-To deploy the model programmatically, see [How to deploy and inference a managed compute deployment with code](../deploy-models-managed.md).
+To __deploy the model programmatically__, see [How to deploy and inference a managed compute deployment with code](../deploy-models-managed.md).

 ## Work with a grounded report generation model for chest X-ray analysis